enthought/edge-examples/Kubernetes/README.md

 The following steps will guide you through the process of deploying the example app locally.

-1. Make sure that your Kubenetes context is pointing to the local cluster by running `devspace use context minikube` (or `devspace use context docker-desktop` if you are using Docker Desktop).
+1. Make sure that your Kubenetes context is pointing to the local cluster by running `devspace use context docker-desktop`.

 2. Run `devspace run terraform-init` to initialize the Terraform workspace that will deploy the application resources into your local Kubernetes cluster.